-Rather than require a borrower of federal education loans to sign a new promissory note each academic year, the borrower can sign a Master Promissory Note (MPN) just once.
-The MPN is good for all federal education loans received at the college during a continuous period of enrollment of up to 10 years.
-Each college or university requires a new MPN the first time a borrower obtains federal education loans at the school.
+Rather than require a borrower of federal student loans to sign a new promissory note each academic year, the borrower can sign a Master Promissory Note (MPN) just once.
+The MPN is good for all federal student loans received at the college during a continuous period of enrollment of up to 10 years.
+Each college or university requires a new MPN the first time a borrower obtains federal student loans at the school.

 A PLUS Loan borrower will also be required to sign a new MPN if an endorser was required for the previous year.
 An endorser is good for only one academic year’s loans.

 A separate MPN is also required for Direct Subsidized and Unsubsidized Loans and PLUS Loans.
 The parents must sign a separate MPN for each student on whose behalf they are borrowing a Parent PLUS Loan.